 Arcangelo Sassolino, Artist

-Arcangelo Sassolino was born in Vicenza in 1967 and has been exhibiting internationally since 2001.
-Solo exhibitions include the Contemporary Art Museum, St. Louis (2016), Palais de Tokyo, Paris (2008), Critical Mass, Feinkost, Berlin, Germany (2008), Galleria Continua, San Gimignano, Italy (2010) and MACRO Museum, Rome, Italy (2011), to name a few.
-Works by Arcangelo Sassolino can be found in public and private collections including: MART in Rovereto, 21c Museum Hotel in Louisville, Kentucky, Essl Sammlung in Vienna, UniCredit Private Banking, Fondazione Domus per l’Arte Moderna e Contemporanea and Palazzo Maffei – Fondazione Carlon,Verona.
+Arcangelo Sassolino was born in Vicenza in 1967.
+Has been exhibiting internationally since 2001.
+Solo exhibitions include the Contemporary Art Museum (St. Louis, 2016), Palais de Tokyo (Paris, 2008), Critical Mass (Feinkost, Berlin, 2008), Galleria Continua (San Gimignano, 2010) and MACRO Museum (Rome, 2011).
+Works by Sassolino can be found in public and private collections including MART (Rovereto), 21c Museum Hotel (Louisville, Kentucky) Essl Sammlung (Vienna), UniCredit Private Banking (Turin), Fondazione Domus per l’Arte Moderna e Contemporanea (Verona) and Palazzo Maffei – Fondazione Carlon (Verona).

 Nikki Petroni, Project Manager

 Nikki Petroni read for an undergraduate degree in History of Art at the University of Malta and pursued postgraduate studies at University College London (UCL), graduating in 2013.
-She completed a Ph.D. in Maltese Modern art at the University of Malta in 2019 under the supervision of Prof. Giuseppe Schembri Bonaci.
-She is a visiting lecturer in Modern and Contemporary art at the Department of Art and Art History at the University of Malta.
+She completed a PhD in Maltese Modern Art at the University of Malta in 2019 under the supervision of Prof. Giuseppe Schembri Bonaci.
+She is a visiting lecturer in Modern and Contemporary Art at the Department of Art and Art History at the University of Malta.
 Petroni is part of the curatorial committee of the APS Mdina Cathedral Contemporary Art Biennale and Coordinator of the Strada Stretta Concept (Valletta Cultural Agency).
-Aside from being an independent researcher and curator, she has edited several academic essays, books, and exhibition catalogues.
+Aside from being an independent researcher and curator, Petroni has edited several academic essays, books and exhibition catalogues.

 Esther Flury, Project Manager